SamuliH89/GPS-collar-reader/README.md

 Introduction
 ------------
 This is an android app I created for startup company Bravo GPS.
-It features reading and writing information to GPS collar with NFC.
+It features reading and writing information to dog GPS collar with NFC.
 With Firebase backend.

 Pre-requisites